nichojohnson84/letsGetSocial/README.md

 ## Usage

-Clone the repo, navigate to the root folder, run the following commands from you terminal:
+Clone the repo, navigate to the root folder, once you have made sure that Mongo is running run the following commands from you terminal:

 Install Dependencies;
 `npm install`